 In this post you can read the story of “Troy” and “Valerie,” as related in an Awake magazine, published by Jehovah’s Witnesses.
 In their story, Valerie tells how she was beaten and pistol-whipped by Troy, and that one time he even held a knife to the throat of their son.
 Troy became even more violent when Valerie began studying the bible with Jehovah’s Witnesses.
 However, she is commended for putting up with his abuse for many years, as Troy finally became one of Jehovah’s Witnesses himself.

-In this post you can read about two more examples, one of a man admitting that he acted “like a jerk” to his wife and another of a man who continuously threatened and harassed his wife, and at one point left for three days with no communication or explanation, simply because she went to a JW religious service.
+In this post you can read about two more examples, one of a man admitting that he acted “like a jerk” to his wife, and another of a man who continuously threatened and harassed his wife, and at one point left for three days with no communication or explanation, simply because she went to a Witness religious service.

-Interestingly, in all these stories above it doesn’t say that the abuse on the part of the husbands actually stopped after they became Jehovah’s Witnesses, at least not right away.
-Domestic violence was common in the organization as I bring out in this post, so who knows how long the families needed to continue enduring physical, emotional, and verbal abuse from their violent husbands and fathers even after they became Jehovah’s Witnesses themselves.
+Interestingly, in all these stories above it doesn’t say that the abuse on the part of the husbands actually stopped after they became Jehovah’s Witnesses.
+Domestic violence was common in the organization as I bring out in this post, so who knows how long the families needed to continue enduring physical, emotional, and verbal abuse from their violent husbands and fathers, even after they became Jehovah’s Witnesses themselves.

 While a few of those experience don’t mention children, Valerie specifically mentions having both a son and a daughter.
 The experiences all seem to have a big happy ending for the adults, but the potential effects on children when it comes to being raised in homes marked by domestic violence are worth considering.